Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch with self-activation

 Fig.~\ref{fig:OGvModel1}(C) shows that self-activation does not affect stable expression levels or the system's dynamics at high inducer concentrations.
 It does, however, influence the remaining saddle points, further accentuating expression of the dominant proteins.
 For example, the index-2 saddle becomes more centered in expression space at the half-maximal expression level.
-Also, for each index-1 saddle that includes $\bar{R}_1$ as a dominant protein, the dominant protein expression levels become more pronounced compared to those that are suppressed.
+Also, for each index-1 saddle that favors $\bar{R}_1$, the dominant protein expression levels become more pronounced compared to those that are suppressed.
 This means that each saddle point allowing significant $\bar{R}_1$ expression is further from the stable points it dynamically links.
-If the system were to begin with half-maximal expression of each protein, for example, any trajectories leaning toward the $\bar{R}_1-\bar{R}_2$ or $\bar{R}_1-\bar{R}_3$ switches will take longer to stabilize because they must travel further to approach an index-1 saddle before veering off toward a stable point.
-We can thus think of these stable states as lying in deeper potential wells, making the related systems less likely to transition from one stable state to another.
+If the system were to begin with half-maximal expression of each protein, for example, any trajectories leaning toward the $\bar{R}_1-\bar{R}_2$ or $\bar{R}_1-\bar{R}_3$ switches would take longer to stabilize because they must travel further to approach an index-1 saddle before veering off toward a stable point.
+We can think of these stable states as lying in deeper potential wells, making the related systems less likely to transition from one stable state to another.

-As one might expect, the differences between the baseline model and our chosen parametrization of the self-activation model are subtle, but the key property of self-activation is the further tunability possible through the additive expression effect from $\bar{b}$.
+As one might expect, the differences between the baseline model and our parametrization of the self-activation model are subtle, but the key advantage of self-activation lies in the additional tunability that becomes possible through the additive expression effect from $\bar{b}$.
 Increasing the strength of activation while maintaining a constant maximal expression level $\bar{a} + \bar{b}$ can lead to significant dynamic transformations.
-Fig.~\ref{fig:Model1_b} now fixes the system at a low inducer concentration for $\bar{a} + \bar{b} = 2$, and plots the bifurcation diagram with dynamics tuned as a function of expression $\bar{b}$.
+Fig.~\ref{fig:Model1_b} fixes the system at a low inducer concentration for $\bar{a} + \bar{b} = 2$, and plots the bifurcation diagram with dynamics tuned as a function of activation $\bar{b}$.
 As $\bar{b}$ increases from zero, all fixed points shift toward lower expression while retaining the typical dynamic profiles observed in Fig.~\ref{fig:OGvModel1}.
 Plotting how the fixed points shown for $(\bar{a},\bar{b}) = (2,0)$ would change with increasing inducer concentration, for example, would generate two dynamic phase shifts to arrive at a bistable switch between $\bar{R}_2$ and $\bar{R}_3$ expression, with results comparable to those shown in Fig.~\ref{fig:inducer1}.